 Greenhouse Gas Sequestration Task Force

-HB 2182 was signed into law as Act 15, SLH 2018 (“Act 15”) by Governor David Ige in 2018 at the conclusion of the Twenty-Ninth Regular Session of the Hawaii State Legislature.
+HB 2182 was signed into law as Hawaii Revised Statutes § 225P-4 (Act 15, Session Laws of Hawaii (SLH) 2018 (“Act 15”)) by Governor David Ige in 2018 at the conclusion of the Twenty-Ninth Regular Session of the Hawaii State Legislature.
 Act 15’s purpose is to establish a permanent Greenhouse Gas Sequestration Task Force within the Office of Planning (“OP”) to:

 - Repeal Act 33, SLH 2017 (“Act 33”), which established the Carbon Farming Task Force, even though the Greenhouse Gas Sequestration Task Force and the Carbon Farming Task Force (collectively, “Task Force”) have the similar aims;

 - Align the State’s clean energy and carbon sequestration efforts with climate initiative goals, and require that a member of the Greenhouse Gas Sequestration Task Force also be a member of the Climate Change Mitigation and Adaptation Commission; and

 - Expand the mission of the Greenhouse Gas Sequestration Task Force by requiring that the Task Force examine opportunities to exploit carbon sequestering trees and vegetation to reduce urban temperatures and thereby protect public health.

 The Task Force will work to:

 - Establish a baseline for greenhouse gas emissions within Hawaii and short- and long-term benchmarks for increasing greenhouse gas sequestration in the State’s agricultural and natural environment;